-Exclusive Hotels & Venues – now Exclusive Collection, is a luxury hospitality group founded in 1981 with six hotels, two spas, golf club, cookery school and a 12th century pub.
+Exclusive Collection, is a luxury hospitality group founded in 1981 with six hotels, two spas, golf club, 9 restaurants, 2 Michelin stars, cookery school and a 12th century pub.

 Our brief was to create and identity for the group and its properties that better resonates with the brand proposition – Creating happiness in Amazing Places – and evolves the heraldry of the existing brand.
 To shake off the pomposity associated with exclusivity we had to inject a sense of modernity that steps away from traditional ‘Country Luxury’ and into ‘Modern Luxury’ with an ‘exclusivity for everyone’ purpose.